freeplane/docs/attic/Scripts_collection.md

 ## Add up attribute values of subnodes.

 This script adds up the "AMOUNT" attributes of all child nodes of a node and sets the "SUM" attribute of the selected node to the sum.
 The start value ensures that the argument is created always, even if the node has no children.
-Note that *node[returns a [http://www.freeplane.org/doc/api/org/freeplane/plugin/script/Convertible.html Convertible](]*).
+Note that `node[]` returns a [Convertible](http://www.freeplane.org/doc/api/org/freeplane/plugin/script/Convertible.html).

 <!-- name=sumAttributeValues -->
 ```groovy